raisebook/valedictorian/README.md

 By using the InlineError component, you can display errors next to inputs.
 The error is only displayed if the input field has at some point been valid, and has become invalid.

-You associate the error with an input by defining a key attribute on the INput, and using the for attribute on the InlineError.
+You associate the error with an input by defining a name attribute on the INput, and using the for attribute on the InlineError.

 Any props are passed through to the underlying span to allow for styling.